yWorks/yfiles-jupyter-graphs-for-sparql/README.md

-# Yfiles-Jupyter Graphs For RDF SPARQL
+# yFiles-Jupyter Graphs For SPARQL

 Easily visualize a [RDF](https://rdflib.readthedocs.io/en/stable/) query as a graph in a Jupyter Notebook.